hackersanddesigners/www-v2/README.md

 once we have all the wiki data articles out we can do, anything!

+### why are we parsing wiki articles instead of retrieving the HTML from MediaWiki's APIs?

+because of the underlying intentions of the project, which is to exploit a MediaWiki feature built for real-time streaming purposes, to create a constant backup version of the wiki database into plain-text files.

+while parsing `wiki-text` is particularly over-complicated (the cost of any markup syntax), choosing not to simply retrieve HTML from MediaWiki's APIs give us more freedom to build any other project we want to.

 ## details

 **this is still in progress!**